Student Groups are the heart and soul of the Student Assembly's work and presence on campus.

 Chinese Public Health Forum (CPHF) is a student group composed of graduate students, scholars, and alumni coming from Bloomberg School of Public Health, Johns Hopkins University.
 The events includes Academic Forum focusing on the heated public health issues in China, and Career Advising Seminars.
 The CPHF is aimed to offer opportunities for better planning of public health research and career development.

 Chronic Diseases and Aging Initiative

 The Chronic Diseases and Aging Initiative aims to bring together students and researchers of all fields who are interested in issues related to aging and chronic diseases, promoting opportunities to multi-disciplinary exchange.

 Department of Health Policy and Management Student Coordinating Committee

 The Student Coordinating Committee in the Department of Health Policy and Management is a group dedicated to the formal representation of student interests and perspectives on departmental committees as well as the improvement of student quality of life.

-A student-run organization committed to providing social, volunteer, and skill-building activities to students in the Department of Environmental Health Sciences as well as other individuals interested in the field of Environmental Health Sciences.
+A student-run organization committed to providing social, volunteer, and skill-building activities to students in the Department of Environmental Health Sciences and Engineering as well as other individuals interested in the field of Environmental Health Sciences.